-Customer service is a part of our everyday lives and with 86% of customers willing to pay more for a better experience, it’s paramount to businesses that they get it correct more than ever before.
-It’s predicted that by the end of this year, customer satisfaction will overtake price and product as the key differentiator in sales.
+Customer service is a part of our everyday lives.
+According to Pwc, 86% of customers are now willing to pay more for a better experience.
+For this reason, it’s paramount to businesses that they get it correct more than ever before.

-Customer satisfaction is at its lowest point since July 2016 according to the 2019 report by The Institute of Customer Service.
-The proportion of customers experiencing an issue has increased by 1.2% and is at its highest point ever recorded however satisfaction levels with complaint handling is also at its highest ever point.
+At the same time, customer satisfaction is at its lowest point since July 2016 according to the 2019 report by The Institute of Customer Service.
+This is to say, the proportion of customers experiencing an issue with a brand has increased by 1.2% and is at its highest point ever recorded however satisfaction levels with complaint handling is also at its highest ever point.

 Customers are more likely to leave a review if they have a bad experience than if they have a good one; one angry customer will tell up to 16 people about their service and this is set to have a more profound impact as more customers take to social media to complain therefore reaching a wider audience.
 Negative online reviews are up 8% since 2013, this could be attributed to the knowledge that negative reviews often result in quick action from the company in question – much quicker than an email or phone call complaint.
 When any grievances from customers are easy to air and responded to quickly and helpfully, this signals the completion of a successful and pleasing customer journey.
 The next step is usually to leave reviews, share the experience and repeat a purchase and start the cycle again.